xbach/docs/trezor-tech/api-workflows.rst

 - `SPENDP2SHWITNESS` (segwit encapsulated in a p2sh address)

 If `show_display` is set the address is displayed to the user.
-In any case, it is also sent to the computer with a `Address` response.
+In any case, it is also sent to the computer with an `Address` response.

 GetPublicKey
 ------------